Elementary discrete diffusion/redistancing schemes for the mean curvature flow: Convergence of the algorithm

 \subsection{Evolution of a ball}

-As said, a crucial point for proving the convergence of the method, is to control the behaviour of the algorithm when $\sd^{k,\e}_i$ represents a ball of radius $R>0$.
-For this, given $\theta\in ]0,1]$, we let for $i\in\ez$,
+As said, a crucial point for proving the convergence of the method, is to control the behavior of the algorithm when $\sd^{k,\e}_i$ represents a ball of radius $R>0$.
+For this, given $\theta\in {(0,1]}$, we let for $i\in\ez$,

 and let $d=\sd^+[v]$.
 Then, we show: \begin{lemma} There exists a dimensional constant $C\ge 1$ such that if $\e/R$ is small enough (depending only on the dimension), then for every $i\in\ez$

 \end{lemma} Here as before $h,\e,\theta$ are linked by the relationship $\theta=2Nh/\e^2$. \begin{proof} Without loss of generality we assume $\theta=1$.
 We first observe that